-One of the most powerful benefits of building a website with the WordPress website management platform is that you can easily enhance your WP website or blog’s functionality using plugins.
+One of the main features of the WordPress platform is that you can easily expand your WordPress web site’s functionality using plugins.

-No doubt, you probably own a device like a mobile phone.
-What happens when you would like access to something new on your device like a new game or a business productivity tool?
+No doubt, you probably use a mobile phone.
+What do you do when you would like to access something new on your device like a new game or a tool?

 You download and install an app!